inbzar/docs/apps/docs/content/modules/carts-and-checkout/shipping.md

 ---
-description: 'Learn how the shipping architecture is implemented in the Medusa backend.
+description: 'Learn how the shipping architecture is implemented in the InBzar backend.
 This includes an overview of what the Fulfillment Provider, Shipping Profile, Shipping Option, and Shipping Methods.'
 ---

 # Shipping Architecture Overview